wessaunders/FirebaseRepoTest/README.md

     });
     ```
   - Repository abstraction

     The repository abstraction exposes a find method that can return a task, which can be chained using the methods from [https://developers.google.com/android/reference/com/google/android/gms/tasks/package-summary] (Google's Task API).

-    *Note that this provides the ability to chain multiple searches together, and that each successive search will operate based on the results from the previous task.*
+    *Note that this provides the ability to chain multiple searches together, and that each successive search will operate based on the results from the previous task.
+Check out the findAndRemoveUser example in the RecordActivity class for more information.*
     ```
     Task<ArrayList<User>> findUsersTask = usersRepository.find(Arrays.asList("name"), Arrays.asList("Justin Case"));
         findUsersTask.continueWith(new Continuation<ArrayList<User>, Task<ArrayList<User>>>() {